mediacurrent/olas2021/drupal/components/theme.md

 ## Exercise:  Create a new D8 theme

 {% hint style="info" %}
-**A PRESENT FOR YOU 🎁** A working theme has been added to this book for your convenience.
+**A PRESENT FOR YOU 🎁** A working theme has been added to this training repository for your convenience.
 All issues identified above have been addressed.
 Copy and paste it into your Drupal 8 site.
 {% endhint %}

 [Watch the video tutorial,](https://www.youtube.com/watch?v=cVyA2v-UwSQ&feature=youtu.be) or follow the instructions below.